chidubemokeke/Subgraph-Tutorial-Enums/README.md

 ## Query 2: Most Active Marketplace for CryptoCoven Transactions

 This query identifies the marketplace with the highest volume of CryptoCoven transactions.
-By utilizing the Marketplace enum, this query showcases the reliability of enums for filtering by marketplace, ensuring that only valid marketplace types are returned.
+It uses the Marketplace enum to ensure only valid marketplace types appear in the response, adding reliability and consistency to your data.

 ```gql
 {